Categories

 1. Click Grades on the course navigation menu.

-3. Click the Options icon (three vertical dots) that appears next to the name.
+3. Click the More Options Menu (three vertical dots) that appears

 4. Select SpeedGrader.

-2. Click the View Rubric button to view the rubric while in SpeedGrader.
+6. Click the View Rubric Button under the Grade box to view the rubric while in SpeedGrader.

-3. Click the appropriate rating box for each criterion.
+7. Click the appropriate Rating Box for each criterion.

-• Note: Click on the comment icon within the points box to provide criterion-specific feedback.
+• Note: Click on the Comment Icon within the points box to the right of the criterion to provide criterion-specific feedback.

 • Note: Total points will auto-calculate.
 You can override this by typing a different value in the points box next to the criterion.

-5. Type general feedback in the Assignment Comments box.
+9. Type General Feedback in the Assignment Comments box, as desired.

 Annotate Student Work